visserle/AnkiOps/README.md

 ## Features

-- Simple CLI interface: after initialization, only two commands are needed for daily use
+- Simple CLI interface: after initialization, only two commands (import/export) are needed for daily use
-- Fully round-trip sync that handles notes (creation, deletion, movements across decks, conflicts), media, and note types
+- Fully round-trip sync that handles notes (creation, deletion, movements across decks, conflicts), note types, and media
-- Markdown rendering with nearly all features (including syntax-highlighted code blocks for on desktop and mobile)
+- Markdown rendering with nearly all features (including syntax-highlighted code blocks for desktop and mobile)
 - Support for custom note types following Infrastructure as Code (IaC) principles
-- Built-in Git integration with autocommit for tracking all changes
+- Built-in Git integration with auto-commit for tracking all changes
 - High-performance processing using hashing: handles thousands of cards across hundreds of decks in mere seconds
-- Serialize/deserialize entire collections to JSON format for backup, sharing, or automated AI processing
+- Serialize entire collections to JSON format for automated AI processing

 > [!NOTE]
-> Runtime note type config is IaC-only: AnkiOps reads note types exclusively from your local `note_types/` directory. `ankiops init` ejects default note types as bootstrap files; those local files are then the only source of truth and can be modified as needed.
+>AnkiOps reads note types exclusively from your local `note_types/` directory. `ankiops init` ejects default note types as bootstrap files; those local files are then the only source of truth and can be modified as needed.

 ## Getting Started